python/cpython/Doc/c-api/init.rst

 interpreter lock has the following simple structure::

    Save the thread state in a local variable.
-   Release the interpreter lock.
+   Release the global interpreter lock.
    ...Do some blocking I/O operation...
-   Reacquire the interpreter lock.
+   Reacquire the global interpreter lock.
    Restore the thread state from the local variable.

 This is so common that a pair of macros exists to simplify it::